dataset-ninja/blood-cell-segmentation/ABSTRACT.md

 3. Authors make the dataset publicly available to provide a platform for researchers to focus more on generalized cell segmentation methods that are more clinically acceptable.
 Dataset is available at [GitHub](https://github.com/Deponker/Blood-cell-segmentation-dataset).

+A total of 1328 images are available.
+Out of that, Jeet B Lahiri separated the *train* and *test* sets with 1169 images and 159 images respectively.